-After beating estimates last quarter by $0.02, GeoResources (NAS: GEOI) has set the standard for itself.
-The company will unveil its latest earnings on Tuesday, Nov.
-8. GeoResources is an independent oil and gas company, which is engaged in the acquisition and development of oil and gas reserves.
+Investors hope GeoResources (NAS: GEOI) will top analyst estimates once again after beating predictions by $0.03 in the previous quarter.
+The company will unveil its latest earnings on Wednesday, March 14.
+GeoResources is an independent oil and gas company that is engaged in the acquisition and development of oil and gas reserves.

 What analysts say:

-Buy, sell, or hold?: Analysts strongly back GeoResources, with nine out of 12 rating it a buy and the remainder rating it a hold.
+Buy, sell, or hold?: Analysts strongly back GeoResources, with 10 out of 14 rating it a buy and the remainder rating it a hold.
 Analysts don't like GeoResources as much as competitor Resolute Energy overall.
-While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.
+GeoResources' rating hasn't changed over the past three months.

 What our community says: